{user_name}

 A colorful rainbow pattern that flows from top to bottom.

-When the Easter Egg ends, the color themes are switched.
+Each time the Easter Egg ends, the color themes switch.

-Start ➔ Move both sensors quickly in opposite directions up and down
+Start ➔ Move both sensors quickly in opposite alternating up and down motions

 End ➔ Move one sensor